electronstudio/raylib-python-cffi/BUILDING.rst

 Build from source manually
 --------------------------

-Useful if the Pip build doesn’t work, or you want to contribute to the project, or you want to skip building the static lib and just *use the dynamic binding with your own dll*.
+Useful if the Pip build doesn’t work and you want to debug it, or you want to contribute to the project.

 .. attention::
    If the Pip build doesn’t work, please submit a bug.
 (And if you have